 How to reach Nainital from Kathgodam

-Most cost effective method would be to walk to the bus stand which is about 1.5 kilometers away from railways station away, and take a bus to Nainital which will only cost Rs.
+The most cost-effective method would be to walk to the bus stand which is about 1.5 kilometers away from the railway station and take a bus to Nainital which will only cost Rs.
 60-65 per person.

 How to reach Nainital by Flight